youssef-omarrr/Machine-and-deep-learning/README.md

 ## Projects & Practice
 > - **Older projects** in this repo are mostly drafts and unpolished experiments.
-> - **More recent projects** were developed in their own dedicated repositories (including experiments and failed attempts), with only the key files mirrored here for a quick overview.
+> - **More recent projects** were developed in their own dedicated repositories (including experiments and failed attempts), and are no longer included in this repo.
 > - For complete projects, please check the linked repositories.

 ### **Main Projects**